 1939 Best Picture Oscar nominees on TCM

-If you haven't watched these three classics, then you owe yourself a look at them.
+If you haven’t watched these three classics, you must.

 A mammoth hit when it came out, Gone with the Wind has had its critical reputation somewhat tarnished in the last couple of decades.
 There are several reasons for that, one of which is the film’s portrayal of happy black slaves who talk funny and, especially in the case of the impertinent Prissy (played by Butterfly McQueen), who are also both lazy and dim witted.

 Personally, I have great respect for the two black female characters in Gone with the Wind: in fact, both Hattie McDaniel’s Mammy and Butterfly McQueen’s Prissy are two of the most memorable screen characters I’ve ever seen.
 They’re humorous, touching, and very much their own persons.
 I see Prissy’s “stupidity” and “laziness” as a form of rebelliousness – she does what she feels like doing – while Mammy doesn’t let anyone boss her around the house.

 Also, if blacks didn’t have much visibility in Hollywood movies of the 1930s – except as maids or slaves – that’s neither Mammy’s nor Prissy’s fault.
 As individual characters, without generalizing them as screen representations of a whole ethnic group (Prissy/Mammy = blacks = contented slaves), they’re outstanding examples of human beings, regardless of skin color, social standing, nationality, or what have you.

 British Southern belle

 As far as I’m concerned, Gone with the Wind remains one of the greatest movies ever made.
 And I haven’t even gotten into discussing the white folk in the film.